Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Netherby has 13 active public transport stops, all of which are bus stops.
-These stops are served by 29 different routes that together facilitate 1,290 weekly passenger trips.
-The accessibility of these services is considered good, with residents on average being located 254 meters from the nearest stop.
+Netherby has 14 operational public transport stops, all of which are bus stops.
+These stops are served by 29 different routes that collectively facilitate 1,290 weekly passenger trips.
+The area's transport accessibility is deemed good, with residents typically residing 254 meters from the nearest stop.
+Primarily residential, Netherby sees most residents commuting outward.
+Cars are the dominant mode of transport at 88%, while 4% use bicycles.
+On average, there are 1.8 vehicles per dwelling, surpassing the regional norm.

 Frequently Asked Questions - Transport